PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-07 06:11:02
+Last updated: 2024-04-07 06:11:36
-Random Quote: The legacy of that shield is... complicated. - Sam Wilson
+Random Quote: I can bring you in warm, or I can bring you in cold. - Din Djarin